Pemetrexed and cisplatin chemotherapy

-pemetrexed| and cisplatin|.
-It is used to treat mesothelioma| and some types of non-small cell lung cancer.
+Pemetrexed and cisplatin chemotherapy is a treatment used to treat mesothelioma and non-small cell lung cancer.

-The treatment involves the two chemotherapy drugs: pemetrexed, which is also known as Alimta®, and cisplatin.
+The treatment involves two chemotherapy drugs:

 Vitamin B12 is injected into a muscle one week before the first treatment and again with every third treatment with pemetrexed (roughly every nine weeks).